-Dear Friends, Shareholders & Supporters,
+Dear Friends, Shareholders & Supporters;

-As we are making application to be a publicly-traded company on the Canadian Securities Exchange, I’d like to share some important information about MustGrow’s patented products & vision, and how recent industry problems have intensified the need for MustGrow to execute on this vision.
+As we are making application to be a publicly-traded company on the Canadian Securities Exchange, I’d like to share some important information about MustGrow’s patented products and vision, and how recent industry problems have intensified the need for MustGrow to execute on this vision.

 MustGrow Biologics Corp.

 MustGrow is an agricultural biotech company focused on developing and commercializing its patented natural biofumigant that acts as a fertilizer, nematicide, pesticide and fungicide.
-Targeting the fruit and vegetable and the cannabis industries, MustGrow has designed an EPA-approved organic solution that uses the mustard seed’s natural defence mechanisms to protect plants from pests and diseases.
+Targeting the fruit and vegetable and the cannabis industries, MustGrow has designed an EPA-approved organic solution that uses the mustard seed’s natural defense mechanisms to protect plants from pests and diseases.

 MustGrow is led by a management team that brings extensive experience in the biotechnology and agriculture fields.
-As we enter the cannabis industry, we have brought on strategic board members like Tom Flow, founder and president of The Flowr Corporation (FLWR-Venture), a Canadian licensed cannabis producer partnered with Hawthorne Gardening, a subsidiary of Scotts Miracle-Gro.
+As we enter the cannabis industry, we have brought on strategic board members like Tom Flow, founder and co-CEO of The Flowr Corporation (FLWR-TSXV), a Canadian licensed cannabis producer partnered with Hawthorne Gardening, a subsidiary of Scotts Miracle-Gro.
 Hawthorne is a leader in supplying grow equipment and supplies to the cannabis industry.

 MustGrow’s granular product is EPA-approved across all key U.S. states as a fertilizer and pesticide (currently limited to fertilizer in California) and is designated by Health Canada as a fruit and vegetable fertilizer and pesticide.